rafatrigo/api-challenge/README.md

 # API Challenge

-This is an API to simule a part of an API to streaming movies.
+This is an API to simulate a part of an API for streaming movies.
+This API mainly deals with the relationship between users, movies and categories.

 # Getting started